oribarilan/fliq/docs/reference/snapshots.md

 # Snapshots

 Queries are lazy and can only be used once (they are exhausted after being iterated).
-While this provide a significant performance boost, it can be inconvenient in some cases.
+While this provides a significant performance boost, it can be inconvenient in some cases.

 This is where snapshots come in.